 D. Authority of the Chairman/Board of Directors’ Meetings

 The Chairman will preside at meetings of the Board, and a simple majority of those currently serving on the Board will constitute a quorum necessary to conduct the business of the Board of Directors.
 A simple majority of Directors present may approve Board of Directors’ business.
 If the Chairman cannot be present for a meeting, the Chairman may designate another Board of Directors officer to preside at a Board of Directors meeting.
 The Chairman will determine when the Board of Directors will meet.
 Routine meetings of the Board of Directors will normally be held during the second and fourth quarter of each year, but may be called by the Chairman at any time.
 The Chairman will give other Directors seven days’ notice of a Board of Directors meeting, unless exigent circumstances prevent such notice.
 The Chairman will inform the other Directors of the exigent circumstances.
+At his discretion, the Chairman may call for Board votes by e-mail where consensus is likely and the action required may be taken by unanimous consent.

 E. Responsibilities of the Treasurer